graphql/graphql-spec/spec/Section 4 -- Introspection.md

 #### List

 Lists represent sequences of values in GraphQL.
-A List type is a type modifier: it wraps another type instance in the `ofType` field, which defines the type of each item in the list.
+A List type is a wrapped type: it wraps another type instance in the `ofType` field, which defines the type of each item in the list.

-The modified type in the `ofType` field may itself be a modified type, allowing the representation of Lists of Lists, or Lists of Non-Nulls.
+The type presented in the `ofType` field may itself be a wrapped type, allowing the representation of Lists of Lists, or Lists of Non-Nulls.

 Fields